 What to Look for Before Signing an Artist Management Contract?

-Now that you’re introduced to the different managers you’ll encounter in the entertainment industry, you can move on to knowing important clauses you can find in an Artist Management Contract.
+Now that you’re introduced to the different managers you’ll encounter in the entertainment industry, you can move on to knowing important clauses you can find in an Artist Management Contract and an artist and manager contract.
 Aspiring artists or artists, in general, should read before signing any contract to ensure that they are protected and that their best interest is considered.
 If you find yourself about to sign a management contract, try to find these important clauses.
 If you do find them, take the necessary measures to protect yourself.

 “I alone”, a song many of us might not have heard of but has a title name that best describes an exclusivity clause.
 An exclusivity clause states that you are the only artist the manager is representing.
 This ensures that your music career has the undivided attention of your manager.
 He can focus all his efforts on trying to land you a record deal, sponsorships or brand deals, and other major contracts related to being an artist.
 Finding an exclusivity clause in your contract is usually a good thing.